codefellows/portland-201d3/ProjectWeekGuide.md

   - Share final presentation tasks.
   - Do project/team management.
   - Create, configure, and/or enhance tools that increase your team's productivity.

-**IMPORTANT NOTE**: If you spend most of your time just navigating, you won't have a fair share of git commits under *your* github username, and will lose a **significant** percentage of points on your individual grade.
-Make sure you have a fair share of commits for all three languages (HTML, CSS, and JS).

-### Technical Requirements
-- Use AJAX to retrieve JSON or XML data.
-Write a higher order function (HOF) that makes the AJAX call.
-To use the HOF, pass a "next" function to it.
-The HOF should make the AJAX request and specify `next(data)` as the AJAX callback. `next()` should process `data`.
-You might have your `next` function call a VIEW function to display the data.
-The HOF itself deals with data, so it should be in a MODEL JavaScript file.
-- Functional-programming: Use array methods, higher-order functions, and at least one closure.
-- Persist your app's state using WebSQL or other database (if you do the extra credit item where you persist data in a server-side database, you don't need to use a local database).
-Write middleware that handles CRUD operations on your database.

-  - Test: Every time the URL string in the browser's URL bar changes to a new route in your app, your app should correctly render the corresponding page.
-This should happen for any of the following events that cause the URL to change:
-      - User event in the viewport (e.g., mouse click or [return] keypress on a nav bar item that has a route for its `href`).
-          - User loads a bookmarked URL or types a URL in the URL bar then hits [return]. <-- **OFTEN OVERLOOKED**  Test this case with every route, then debug if needed, before submitting your final app.
-          - Use MVC components that are loosely coupled, semantically named/labelled, and are well-documented as MVC in code comments.
-          - Deploy to a public web server, including a server-side app that authenticates to a 3rd party server (such as FB, Yelp, or GitHub).
-You must use a 3rd party server that is significantly relevant to your project.
-You can use a server such as a weather information server, Yelp, Google (e.g., maps or streetview), Facebook, etc.

-### Extra Credit
-You can earn extra credit in your project by adding one or more of the following features to your project's code.
-Each item is worth +1 unless otherwise noted.
-- Persist at least some of your app's data in two or more WebSQL tables and make SQLite queries that use joins/relations to filter data.
-- Use a finite state machine that explicitly models the FSM using named inputs (events) and named states.
-- Include an &lt;audio&gt; element and use .mp3 format for your media file.
-See the [&lt;audio&gt; manual page](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).
-- Use JavaScript's built-in .bind() and .apply() methods, and answer these questions in your submission:
-  - The methods belong to what kind of object?
-Does each object have its own copy of the method, or are the methods on the prototype for that object?
-    - How does .apply() differ from .call()?
-    - Let users register on your website with a username and password, and require registered users to log in to access some of your site's data.
-Use client-side authentication as proof-of-concept [0.25 points], or use server-side authentication [2 points].
-    - [2 points] Persist at least part of your app's state on a server such as Heroku or Firebase.